 Camp Fire Central Puget Sound remains committed to providing a high-quality summer camp experience to every child, regardless of financial situation.
 We offer financial assistance of 25%, 50%, 75%, and 100% through an application process.
 Eligibility is based on family size, household income, and extenuating circumstances.
 If you would prefer to support Camp Sealth through a tax deductible donation to our campership fund, we invite you to do so during registration or at any time on our website.

 Why the change?

 Camp Sealth takes pride in the high quality of our programs, and we want to make sure that quality is reflected in our facilities.
-As we approach our 100th summer, many of our facilities are starting to show their age.
+As we approach our centennial celebration, many of our facilities are starting to show their age.
 The change in our pricing structure reflects the need to invest in repairs, upgrades, and replacements to our current facilities as needed.

 Our traditional pricing includes all of the basic camp costs such as food, supplies, transportation, and other operational costs, but it does not include the amount needed to maintain our facilities for the long term.
 The higher tiers more accurately reflect the full cost of camp including long-term maintenance.

 Is there any pressure to pay one of the higher tiers?

 Absolutely not.
 The choice is entirely voluntary, and we will never pressure you to pay a higher level than you are comfortable with.
 You know your financial situation best and can make the best selection for your own family.

 If I pay a higher/lower tier, will that affect my child’s camp experience?